coleifer/huey/docs/signals.rst

 --------------------------

-Signal handlers are executed **synchronously** by the consumer as it processes tasks (with the exception of ``SIGNAL_ENQUEUED``).
+Signal handlers are executed **synchronously** by the consumer as it processes tasks (with the exception of ``SIGNAL_ENQUEUED``, which also runs in your application process).
 It is important to use care when implementing signal handlers, as one slow signal handler can impact the overall responsiveness of the consumer.

 For example, if you implement a signal handler that posts some data to REST API, everything might work fine until the REST API goes down or stops being